Curved Kitchen Islands: Design Guide, Pros, Cons & Layout Tips

 Modern kitchen design in black and white with wood accents and a curved stone island.

-A curved island can work in a galley kitchen, but only if the room is genuinely wide enough.
-This is not a shape to force into a narrow footprint.
+A curved island can work in a galley kitchen only if the room is wide enough.

-In smaller or tighter galley layouts, a softened end or one rounded outer corner is often more practical than a fully curved island body.
-That gives the kitchen some visual relief without giving up too much function.
+In tighter layouts, a softened corner or rounded end is usually more practical than a fully curved island.
+This adds some relief without sacrificing function.

-The most common mistake is assuming a curve will make a narrow galley feel better when the real issue is lack of space.
+The most common mistake is assuming a curve will improve a narrow layout when the real issue is limited space.

 Open-Plan Kitchens